home | about us

 Matthew

-• Does anyone know why Matthew is first? (because of the way his gospel links the Old and New Testaments)
+• Does anyone know why Matthew's Gospel comes first?
+(Because of the way his Gospel links the Old and New Testaments.)

 The truth is, Matthew writes to a Jewish audience.
-Each of the gospels writes with a little difference audience in mind.
-Another way of putting that is that each of the gospel authors had a little different purpose in writing what he did.
+Each of the Gospels was written with a different audience in mind.
+Another way of putting that is that each of the Gospels' authors had a different purpose in writing what he did.
 Sometimes, that resulted in recording the same events in exactly the same way.
-Other times, they would give more or less detail, depending on who they were trying to reach.
+Other times, they gave more or less detail, depending on who they were trying to reach.

-For Matthew, Jews were his audience.
-He himself was a Jew, The way he wrote his gospel was unique in that his main purpose was to prove to Jews that Jesus was the Messiah who had been promised in the Old Testament
+The Jewish community was Matthew's audience.
+He himself was Jewish, The way he wrote his Gospel was unique in that his main purpose was to prove to Jews that Jesus was the Messiah who had been promised in the Old Testament.

 Unique Facts about Matthew